rafalp/Misago/dev-docs/new-apps.md

     template_name_htmx = "private_thread_members/add_htmx.html"
 ```

-Sometimes the full template includes the HTMX one.
-In this case, name the other template after the part of the page it contains:
+If the full template includes the HTMX one, name the other template after the part of the page it represents:

 ```python
 class ThreadEditView(View):